 Galesville has the potential for good largemouth bass fishing, although the fishery tends to wax and wane somewhat.
 It’s an honorable mention on our run-down of Western Oregon’s best largemouth bass fishing.

 Largemouth will move into shallow water before and during spawning each spring and can be aggressive biters at this time.
-Later in spring and into summer and early fall, bass will spend time in deeper water but continue to hunt in shallower water during low-light conditions.
+Later in spring, into summer, and early fall, bass will spend time in deeper water but continue to hunt in shallower water during low-light conditions.

 Soft plastics, crankbaits and other lures can be effective for large bass.

-Trout fishing is fair to good here during the period that the Oregon Department of Fish and Wildlife typically stocks it, often in March and April.
-A recent planting schedule showed a total of 7,500 trout planted in the reservoir.
+Trout fishing is fair to good here when the Oregon Department of Fish and Wildlife typically stocks it, often in March and April.
+A recent planting schedule showed 7,000 trout planted in the reservoir across several spring stockings.

 ODFW also lists cutthroat trout as a potential catch here.
 These would be counted in the trout limit if you keep any.